BenedictusAryo/local-gitops-kube-config/README.md

 1. **Initial Setup**:
    - Create a Kind cluster using the configuration provided
    - Manually deploy ArgoCD to bootstrap the GitOps process
-   - Apply the initial ArgoCD Application manifests to connect ArgoCD to this repository
+   - Install the bootstrap Helm chart to create ArgoCD applications
+   - Alternatively, use the `bootstrap-local-gitops.ps1` script to automate the entire setup

 2. **Infrastructure Deployment**:
    - ArgoCD pulls the infrastructure chart and its subcharts